taufiq-cancode/ecommerce_cms/README.md

 # ecommerce_cms
-Here is an ecommerce cms system which I developed 4 years ago.
-I would be restructuring this ecommerce system for better functionalities, security, performance, and implement the best design pattern and practice for this project
+Here is an ecommerce cms system which I developed 4 years ago with PHP and Bootstrap.
+I would be restructuring this ecommerce system for better functionalities, security, performance, and implement the best design pattern and practice for this project.